The Ultimate Guide to Seaside’s Historic Landmarks

 Greetings, history buffs and curious travelers!
 If you’re ready to embark on an adventure through time, Seaside, Oregon, has a treasure trove of historic landmarks just waiting to be discovered.
 From fascinating museums to iconic statues, Seaside’s rich history is woven into the fabric of this charming coastal town.

-Let’s take a playful yet informative tour through some of Seaside’s most notable historic sites.
-And remember, after a day of exploring, there’s no better place to relax than in one of our cozy Sand & Sea condos, complete with fireplaces for that perfect end-of-day snuggle.
+Take a playful yet informative tour through some of Seaside’s most notable historic sites, and when the day is done, unwind in one of our cozy Sand & Sea condos—complete with fireplaces for the perfect end-of-day snuggle.

 1. The Seaside Promenade and Turnaround: A Walk Through History